Hyper Temporal Networks: Conclusions and Future Work

 Now, let us consider a mean payoff game $G_{\H}=(V_0\cupdot V_1, E)$ where: (1) $V_0 = V$, $V_1=\A$, nodes in $V_0$ are colored by \emph{black} while nodes in $V_1$ are colored by \emph{white}, and (2) for each $A\in \A$, the following weighted arcs are added to $E$: \begin{itemize} \item an arc of weight $0$ from the black node $t_a$ to the white node $A$, \ie arc $(t_A, A, 0)$; \item for each head node $h\in H_A$, an arc of weight $w_A(h)$ from the white node $A$ to the black node $h$, \ie arc $(A,h,w_A(h))$. \end{itemize} In short, $G_{\H}=(V_0\cupdot V_1, \A)$, with $V_0 = V$, $V_1 = \A$, $E = \{ (t_A,A,0) \mid A\in \A \} \cup \{ (A,h,w_A(h)) \mid A\in \A, h\in H_A \}$. \figref{FIG:htn-mpg1} depicts how a hyperarc is transformed into a MPG subnetwork while \figref{FIG:PseudocodeReduction-htn-mpg} reports a pseudocode for the whole construction process, \ie Algorithm~\ref{ALGO:PseudocodeReduction-htn-mpg}.

 $G_{\H}$ has $|V|+|\A|$ nodes and $O(m)$ arcs and can be constructed in linear time.
 Moreover, $G_{\H}$ is a bipartite graph with bipartition $(V_0, V_1)$ and it has been obtained from $\H$ by a simple local replacement rule: replace every hyperarc $A\in \A$ by a claw subgraph as depicted in \figref{FIG:htn-mpg1}.
-For each single object, it is necessary only to manage a constant number of indexes, each of them having a polynomial size; thus the reduction is log-space. \figref{FIG:htn-mpg} depicts an MPG obtained applying the reduction to the motivating example \TN depicted in \figref{FIG:wf-hstn};
+For each single object, it is necessary only to manage a constant number of indexes, each of them having a polynomial size; thus the reduction is log-space. \figref{FIG:htn-mpg} depicts an MPG obtained applying the reduction to the motivating example \TN depicted in \figref{FIG:wf-hstn}; we remark that the MPG depicted in~\figref{FIG:htn-mpg} has been obtained by considering the (equivalent) multi-head \TN transformation of the multi-tail \TN shown in \figref{FIG:wf-hstn}, indeed, Theorem~\ref{Teo:inter-reducitble-HTNs} allows us to consider both the multi-head or the (equivalent) multi-tail HyTN without concerns \wrt the consistency checking problem.

 Now, let us introduce the formal proof of Theorem~\ref{Teo:TN2MPG} by the following two lemmas. \begin{lemma} If $\H$ is consistent then every node of $G_{\H}$ is a winning start position for Player~$1$. \end{lemma} \begin{proof} Since $\H$ is consistent, there exists a feasible scheduling \mbox{$s:V\rightarrow \R$} such that, for each hyperarc $A\in \A$, the reduced slack weight is non-negative $w_A^{s}\geq 0$.
 Consider the following positional strategy $\pi_1$ for Player~$1$: for each $A\in V_1$,